barbinbrad/carbon/SCHEMA.md

     -- liabilities
     "prepaymentAccount" TEXT NOT NULL,
     "payablesAccount" TEXT NOT NULL,
-    "salesTaxAccount" TEXT NOT NULL,
+    "salesTaxPayableAccount" TEXT NOT NULL,
-    "reverseChargeSalesTaxAccount" TEXT NOT NULL,
+    "purchaseTaxPayableAccount" TEXT NOT NULL,
-    "purchaseTaxAccount" TEXT NOT NULL,
+    "reverseChargeSalesTaxPayableAccount" TEXT NOT NULL,

     -- retained earnings
     "retainedEarningsAccount" TEXT NOT NULL,